-This page provides an overview of PersistentVolumes and PersistentVolumeClaims in Kubernetes, and their use with Google Kubernetes Engine.
-This page focuses on storage backed by Compute Engine Persistent Disks.
+This page provides an overview of PersistentVolumes and PersistentVolumeClaims in Kubernetes, and their use with Google Kubernetes Engine (GKE).
+This page focuses on storage backed by Compute Engine persistent disks.

 PersistentVolume resources are used to manage durable storage in a cluster.
-On GKE, PersistentVolumes are typically backed by Compute Engine persistent disks.
+In GKE, PersistentVolumes are typically backed by Compute Engine persistent disks.
 PersistentVolumes can also be used with other storage types like NFS.
-Refer to the Kubernetes documentation for an exhaustive overview of PersistentVolumes.
+Refer to the Kubernetes documentation for an extensive overview of PersistentVolumes.

 Unlike Volumes, the PersistentVolumes lifecycle is managed by Kubernetes.
 PersistentVolumes can be dynamically provisioned; the user does not have to manually create and delete the backing storage.